 If you want to see the ship's bridges, the Captain's stateroom, Admiral's stateroom and Combat Engagement Center, you will need to buy a Gold ticket, which includes a guided tour of these spaces.
 Your tour will take you up and down ladders (narrow metal stairways) and into cramped areas of the ship; there is no elevator.
 If you are physically able to take this tour, you will find it quite interesting, as you will be seeing the places where combat decisions were made during the heat of battle.

-Special guided tours, which cost extra, are offered twice per day on weekdays and once on weekend days.
+Special guided tours, which cost extra, are offered three times daily.
 One of these tours takes you to the spaces included in the Gold ticket.
 The other takes you to the engine room.

 USS Wisconsin's massive superstructure and 16-inch guns, which fired shells weighing 2,700 pounds each, dominate the main deck.
 The gun turrets could rotate so that all nine guns could fire a full broadside, with a range of up to 23 nautical miles.